powerbi-tech/AdManager-API-NodeJS/Readme.md

 ## Pre-requisites

-- **yarn** package manager is used in this application to manage the packages.
-Make sure you have **yarn** installed globally on your machine.
+- **Yarn** package manager is used in this application to manage the packages.
+Make sure you have **Yarn** installed globally on your machine.

             `npm install yarn -g`